Curve says closing its new $95M Series C funding caused the delay on accounts filing – TechCrunch

 Curve, the London-based fintech that combines multiple cards and accounts into one smart card and an app, has secured a Series C finding round of $95 million.
-The financing was led by IDC Ventures, Fuel Venture Capital and Vulcan Capital (the investment arm of the estate of Microsoft co-founder and philanthropist Paul G. Allen), with participation from OneMain Financial, the US personal finance company, and Novum Capital.
+The financing was led by IDC Ventures, Fuel Venture Capital and Vulcan Capital (the investment arm of the estate of Microsoft co-founder and philanthropist Paul G. Allen), with participation from OneMain Financial, the U.S. personal finance company, and Novum Capital.
 Several previous investors also participated.
 The fundraise brings the total investment in Curve to almost $175 million.
-Curve says it plans to use the funds to expand internationally, including to the US, and to deepen its European reach.
+Curve says it plans to use the funds to expand internationally, including to the U.S., and to deepen its European reach.
 It will also be pushing its Curve Credit product.

 The startup is now claiming 2 million customers and now covers Apple Pay, Samsung Pay and Google Pay in 31 European markets.
-In December, Curve created a JV with Plaid to bring open banking to the UK, allowing users to connect and see their bank accounts in one place.
+In December, Curve created a JV with Plaid to bring open banking to the U.K., allowing users to connect and see their bank accounts in one place.
 It also now has a subsidiary in Vilnius, Lithuania, in order to serve its EU-based following Brexit, and partnered with Samsung for its Pay Card.

 However, it hasn’t all been plain sailing.
-Its ‘Go Back in Time’ feature which can roll-back purchase 14 to 90 days, has come under fire for potentially allowing customers to fall into a debt spiral.
+Its “Go Back in Time” feature, which can roll-back purchases 14 to 90 days, has come under fire for potentially allowing customers to fall into a debt spiral.

 Speaking to TechCrunch, Shachar Bialick, founder and CEO of Curve, said: “We tried to remove the friction customers have at the checkout.
 For instance, you might be out and not have an internet connection, or you want to switch the card to be charged, so you can pay, and then later go back in time and change the accounts that were used.
 And then what transpired is that customers were using this feature because they wanted to free up cash in their checking account during COVID times.
 In March, many of our customers asked us to be able to ‘go back in time’ from the debit cards to their credit cards for transactions they’ve made in January and in December, 2019, and because they need to free more cash in their checking account.”
 He said it’s also led to a new product allowing customers to split payments into installments.